wso2/docs-choreo-dev/en/docs/develop-components/deploy-an-application-with-buildpacks.md

     | Manual Task | [Hello World Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-python-task)|

     ### Procfile
-    A `Procfile` is a configuration file used to declare what commands are run by your application's containers.
+    A `Procfile` is a configuration file used to declare the commands that are run by your application's containers.

     !!! info
-        For Python, it is mandatory to have a Procfile, with the `web` process type, in the project root directory.
+        In **Python** projects, it is mandatory to have a `Procfile` with the `web` process type in the project root directory.

     Here's an example `Procfile` for an application: